-Countersinks and counterbores are not anything unique to printed circuit boards, by the way.
-They are used in a variety of manufacturing of both metal, wood and other materials.
+In this post, we’ll introduce the concept of Countersinks and Counterbores and how these are used in Printed Circuit Boards (of course, countersinks and counterbores are not anything unique to printed circuit boards and are used in a variety of manufacturing of both metal, wood and other materials).

 What is a Countersink?